Being on campus

 We’ve also recently increased the number of cycle racks at each campus, to ensure your bike is secure.

-Travelling by bus
+Travelling by bus or tram

-Help keep yourself, your friends and your local community safe by following Government guidelines on self-isolating, social distancing, hand washing, wearing face coverings (in shops, public transport and communal areas and corridors on campus) and limiting the number of people you have contact with at any one time.
+Help keep yourself, your friends and your local community safe by following Government guidelines on self-isolating, social distancing, hand washing, wearing face coverings (in shops, public transport and on campus) and limiting the number of people you have contact with at any one time.